 In 1864, John and Charles Arbuckle were two brothers who saw the success of coffee expansion and revolutionized the coffee roasting business.
 At the time, coffee beans were roasted and sold in stores in bulk-quantities.

-Customers would request an amount and the grocer would scoop the amount of beans into a small package.
+Nevertheless, customers would request an amount and the grocer would scoop the amount of beans into a small package.
 The Arbuckles noticed many flaws with this method noting that the coffee was left open after roasting which decreased the quality of the bean.
-Additionally, high quality beans were mixed in with lower quality coffee beans.
+Additionally, high quality beans mixed up with lower quality coffee beans.

 The two brothers purchased the newly invented self-emptying coffee bean roaster and worked to eliminate the current problems in the coffee market.
 Instead of grocer directed coffee sales, they began to roast their own coffee and wrapped it in individual packages specifying the weight and quality.